Frequently Asked Questions

 Most of the courses selected for Jayhawk Blueprint transfer to all other Kansas Board of Regents institutions.
 They are meant to help you earn credits that will count toward general education requirements.
 If you end up attending another Kansas Board of Regents institution, you will have transfer credit from KU after you successfully complete any Jayhawk Blueprint course(s).

 Tuition through Jayhawk Blueprint is offered at a discounted rate.
 To calculate how much you will owe, multiply the cost per credit hour times the number of credits you are enrolled in through Jayhawk Blueprint.
-If you are interested in taking Jayhawk Blueprint courses but are concerned about the cost, contact your counselor for tuition waiver opportunities.
+If you are interested in taking Jayhawk Blueprint courses but are concerned about the cost, contact your high school counselor for tuition waiver opportunities.

 Grades that you earn in your Jayhawk Blueprint courses are on your college transcript.
 If you fail a Jayhawk Blueprint course, it will remain on your KU transcript.
-A "W" appears on your transcript if you withdraw from a class after the cut off date.
+A "W" appears on your transcript if you withdraw from a class after the cut off drop date.
 This will not affect your GPA.
 Do remember that if you withdraw or drop a class, you are only eligible for a full or partial refund before certain dates.
 Make sure to check the important dates and deadlines each semester to find out when the dates are.
-If you are concerned about failing a course or think you might need to withdraw, talk to your teacher and counselor.
-It is best to get help sooner than later in the semester.
+If you are concerned about failing a course or think you might need to withdraw, talk to your teacher and high school counselor.
+It is best to get help sooner rather than later in the semester.